mooyoul/micronote/README.md

 recently we've added code that access s3 via curl, sometimes we was getting connection timeout error. actually aws-sdk handles these errors such as "Connection Timeout", so we haven't see these errors before. but errors are coming now. so we had to implement retry logic manually.

+#### 3. MP4/MOV conatiners cannot be created through pipes such as stdout

+Yeah, You can't create video which has MOV/MP4 as container through stodut By default, these container requires "seekable output" to write special metadatas like `moov` atom.

+so that's you you can't create MOV/MP4 output through non-seekable destionation.

 ## 2018-01-26